 In some instances, there will not be available Sender field variables to auto-populate information for your investors.
 In these cases, you can add textboxes that will prompt investors to type in the information.

 Please remember to save your work every 15-30 minutes.
-You can do so by clicking the Continue button at the top righthand of your coding screen.
+You can do so by clicking the Continue button at the top right corner of the coding frame.
 If you receive an error noting that fields are missing, please go back and add those missing fields before selecting Continue again.
-The system requires at least one non-date field for each investor profile type as well as for each additional signer, if applicable.
+The system requires at least one non-date field for each investor profile type, as well as each additional signer (if applicable).

 Once you've completed coding your eSignature template, you will need to assign that template to the project, so your investors are able to access the eSignature documents as part of the investment process.

-Please note that we recommend using test investor profiles (Individual, Entity, Trust, SDIRA, Joint Account) to test the eSignature template and make sure it is working as expected BEFORE providing your investors with access to it.
+We strongly recommend running tests with ALL investor profile types (Individual, Entity, Trust, SDIRA, and Joint Account) to make sure the signing experience is working as intended BEFORE providing access to your investors.

 Once you've assigned the eSignature template and tested the workflow with various test investor profile types, you are ready to provide your investors with access to the eSignature document either through the Invite to Invest workflow or through an Offering on their investor portal.